Otto-G/education-python/PythonForEverybody/README.md

 ### Random numbers

-Generally it is wanted for computer programs to return the same result every time that the program is run making it *determininistic*.
-This is normally good, but sometimes it is desired to have *nondetermininistic* results by intruducing some randomness.
+Generally it is wanted for computer programs to return the same result every time that the program is run making it *deterministic*.
+This is normally good, but sometimes it is desired to have *nondeterministic* results by introducing some randomness.
 Computers have a hard time actually generating real random numbers, but they can generate *pseudorandom* numbers.
 Python uses the built in module that needs to be imported `random` to do this.
 There are multiple functions within this module that can be used to create random data.